lammps/lammps/doc/src/mass.rst

 keyword specifies mass using the same format as the arguments of the mass command in an input script, except that no wild-card asterisk can be used.
-For example, under the "Masses" section of a data file, the line that corresponds to the 1st example above would be listed as
+For example, under the "Masses" section of a data file, the line that corresponds to the first example above would be listed as

 .. parsed-literal::